Welcome to our Summer Reading Web Page!

 While my expectation is that all students will participate in the program, I will be recognizing those students that complete the program with an ice cream sundae party in September as well as put their names up on a summer reading "wall of fame" to recognize their effort.

-The Elementary School library will be open every Wednesday from 8:00-11:00 am from July 12th through August 30th!!!
-I also encourage you to visit our local public libraries including Caldwell in Lake George and Crandall in Glens Falls.
+The Elementary School library will be open for curbside pick-up every Wednesday from 8:00-10:15 am from July 8th through August 26th!!!

 We do not have a required reading list!
 Simply get your child reading books of interest and let them enjoy reading!
 Librarians can always offer suggestions and there are many web sites with suggested titles by grade level if you’re interested.